pingcap/docs/tidb-cloud/integrate-tidbcloud-with-vercel.md

 > **Note:**
 >
-> Currently, integration supports create TiDB serverless cluster.
-You can create during the integration process.
+> The TiDB Cloud Vercel integration supports creating TiDB Serverless clusters.
+You can create one during the integration process.

 To [integrate with Vercel via the TiDB Cloud Vercel Integration](#connect-via-the-tidb-cloud-vercel-integration), you are expected to have the "Owner" access to your organization or the "Member" access to the target project in TiDB Cloud.
 For more information, see [Manage role access](/tidb-cloud/manage-user-access.md#manage-role-access).